-- Student Does Not Accept Responsibility: If the student does not accept responsibility and/or disputes the allegation or decision of the instructor at the academic resolution meeting, the instructor will assign an incomplete (I) grade on the assignment or in the course, pending the outcome of a hearing before the student conduct board as outlined in Section 4 (b) of the Academic Integrity Policy.
+- Student Does Not Accept Responsibility: If the student does not accept responsibility and/or disputes the allegation or decision of the instructor at the academic resolution meeting, the instructor will assign an incomplete (I) grade on the assignment or in the course, pending the outcome of a hearing before the student conduct hearing panel as outlined in Section 4 (b) of the Academic Integrity Policy.
 Students assessed an incomplete grade will be allowed to continue in the course without prejudice, pending the outcome of the formal student conduct process.
-If the course ends before the student conduct board has acted, the instructor will submit the incomplete grade to the Office of the Registrar pending a hearing before the student conduct board.
+If the course ends before the student conduct hearing panel has acted, the instructor will submit the incomplete grade to the Office of the Registrar pending a hearing before the student conduct hearing panel.
 At the conclusion of the student conduct process, the instructor will submit a change-of-grade form to the registrar reflecting the outcome of the student conduct hearing and the instructor's evaluation of the student's work in the course.

 - Academic Dishonesty Resolution Report: At the conclusion of the academic resolution meeting with the student, the instructor will complete an Academic Dishonesty Resolution Report, signed by both parties indicating whether or not the student has accepted responsibility for a violation of the Academic Integrity Policy and any academic sanctions or grade penalties imposed.
-The Academic Dishonesty Resolution Report may also be used by the instructor to request a formal review of the matter by the dean of students (or designee) and the student conduct board.
+The Academic Dishonesty Resolution Report may also be used by the instructor to request a formal review of the matter by the dean of students (or designee) and the student conduct hearing panel.
 If the student refuses, to or is unavailable, to sign the Academic Dishonesty Resolution Report, the instructor may forward the report to the dean of students (or designee), absent the student's signature.

 - A copy of the report and all supporting evidence and documentation should be forwarded to the dean of students (or designee) and to the department chair within five business days at the conclusion of the academic resolution process.
 The Academic Dishonesty Resolution Report serves as the official record of the meeting and will become part of the student's student conduct record maintained by the dean of students (or designee).
 If the dean of students (or designee) receives a second Academic Dishonesty Resolution Report on a student (either from the same or a different faculty member), the dean of students (or designee) may proceed with an Informal Hearing as outlined in Section 4 (a.5) below.

-Meeting With the dean of students (or Designee): Upon receipt of the Academic Dishonesty Resolution Report, the dean of students (or designee) may meet with the student who has accepted responsibility for a violation of the Academic Integrity Policy to review the policy and to stress its importance; outline the resources and services provided by the college to assist students who may be experiencing academic difficulty; and issue a written warning indicating that a further violation of the Academic Integrity Policy will be attended by more serious student conduct sanctions.
+Meeting with the Dean of Students (or designee): Upon receipt of the Academic Dishonesty Resolution Report, the dean of students (or designee) may meet with the student who has accepted responsibility for a violation of the Academic Integrity Policy to review the policy and to stress its importance; outline the resources and services provided by the college to assist students who may be experiencing academic difficulty; and issue a written warning indicating that a further violation of the Academic Integrity Policy will be attended by more serious student conduct sanctions.
 In cases where a student is assessed and accepts a failing grade for the course by the instructor, the student will be informed that he is no longer allowed to attend the class.
 Students found responsible for a first violation may also be required to attend an ethics seminar coordinated through the dean of students (or designee).
 A summary letter of the meeting will be sent to the student and a copy forwarded to the instructor and department chair.
 In cases where the student does not accept responsibility for a violation of the Academic Integrity Policy, the dean of students (or designee) will initiate the formal student conduct process outlined in Section 4 (b) of the Academic Integrity Policy.

-Academic Resolution Appeals: A student who accepts responsibility and agrees with the academic sanctions or grade penalties imposed by the instructor as part of the academic resolution process, cannot appeal the decision to a higher authority, student conduct board or the grade appeals committee.
+Academic Resolution Appeals: A student who accepts responsibility and agrees with the academic sanctions or grade penalties imposed by the instructor as part of the academic resolution process, cannot appeal the decision to a higher authority, student conduct hearing panel or the grade appeals committee.
 The decision and sanctions imposed by the instructor are final.
-A student who does not accept responsibility and/or disputes the allegation or decision of the instructor has the right to have the matter reviewed by the dean of students (or designee) with a referral to the student conduct board when determined by the dean of students (or designee).
+A student who does not accept responsibility and/or disputes the allegation or decision of the instructor has the right to have the matter reviewed by the dean of students (or designee) with a referral to the student conduct hearing panel when determined by the dean of students (or designee).

 b.
-Student Conduct Board (Formal)
+Student Conduct Hearing Panel (Formal)